SheathedBlade/The-World-of-Luciradis/content/Information/Luciradis.md

 ## System of Time

-All beings of Luciradis currently follow a system of time concocted by the joint efforts of the respective first Avatars of the Protean Concepts: [[Protean Concepts#The Convergence|the Convergence]] and [[Protean Concepts#The Matrix|the Matrix]].
+All beings of Luciradis currently follow a system of time concocted by the joint efforts of the respective first Avatars of the Empyrean Concepts: [[Empyrean Concepts#The Convergence|the Convergence]] and [[Empyrean Concepts#The Matrix|the Matrix]].

 Dates are written as such: N-th Day of the Concept, from the Year X (BSC/ASC), where *N* represents the numbered day within the Concept's month, and *X* represents the specified year. *BSC* is the shorthand for *"Before Scarring"*, and *ASC* is the shorthand for *"After Scarring"*.